agrimsingh/DQC-Whatsapp-question-archive/README.md

 Script is a parser for whatsapp email logs that can be generally applied to all logs.
 Questions extracted based on word count.

 If any comments/suggestions on improving this, PM me or send a pull request.
+In the meantime, enjoy the huge repo of trivia!